markkerry/markkerry-hugo/content/posts/hugo-and-github-pages-part3/index.md

 cd workflows
 ```

-Mine looks like this `C:\git\repos\markkerry-hugo\.github\workflows`.
-Now create a main.yml file.
-Copy the content below but be sure to change `external_repository: username/username.github.io` to your GitHub username and repo.
+Now create a `main.yml` file.
+Mine looks like this `C:\git\repos\markkerry-hugo\.github\workflows\main.yml`.
+Copy the content below and paste into your main.yml file, but be sure to change `external_repository: username/username.github.io` to your GitHub username and repo.

 ```yaml
 name: github pages